 The EMA of the Value Line is called the Avg Line.
 The Diff Swab is the measurement between the Value Line and the Avg Line.
 This is also known as the MACD Line and the MACD Average.

 The Value Line is a measurement of moving averages on the price chart.
 The Avg Line and the Diff Swabs are internal indicators and ONLY measure the Value Line.
 They have nothing to do with price at all.
-In fact, the Avg Line and the Diff Swabs are an indicator of an indicator.
+The Avg Line and the Diff Swabs are an indicator of an indicator.

 Review of MACD Value Line, Avg Line, & Diff Histogram

-Now we have a clear understanding of how to read MACD as well as where the signals come from.
+Now we clearly understand how to read MACD and where the signals come from.
 We may begin developing a few strategies that use these signals.

-The MACD may be used to develop a bias in market direction as well as determine the trend.
+The MACD may be used to develop a bias in market direction and determine the trend.
 As a result, knowing how to read MACD can help define a trend.
 One way to do this effectively is to apply the MACD on a higher time frame.

-As a result, the trend is determined and then take trades that go with said trend.
-For example, if you trade on the 4-hour chart you would want to look at the daily chart with the MACD to develop a trend bias.
+As a result, the trend is determined, and then trades that go with said trend.
+For example, if you trade on the 4-hour chart, you would want to look at the daily chart with the MACD to develop a trend bias.

-If you trade on the 1 hour, you would want to set the MACD onto a 4-hour chart to determine market bias.
+If you trade on the 1-hour, you want to set the MACD onto a 4-hour chart to determine market bias.
 The MACD will show trend bias with the Value Line.